BirdsCanada/BirdsCanada_PFW/docs/04-PFWSummaryStats.md

 Now we will do something a little more complicated: calculate the percent of sites with species (`REPORT_AS`) at least once in a season and mean group size.
 This is calculated for species that occur at > 10 feeder sites.

 This summary statistics needs to be done on a zero-fill data matrix to correct for the number of sites an individual could have been seen but was not.
-To do this, we will use the `Range_prov` or `Range_blockcode` table, wand the sampling `Events` table (see [Chapter 3](#Zero3)).
+To do this, we will use the `Range_prov` or `Range_blockcode` table, and the sampling `Events` table (see [Chapter 3](#Zero3)).

 ```r